tier2-reproducibility/reproducibility/README.md

 - [Scripts](#Scripts)
 ## Data
 1. ***conf*** folder: contains data of all four Tier 2 Security conferences (ACSAC, Asia CCS, Euro S&P, and WiSec), with the following rows:
-   1. *Conference*: The conference that the paper was accepted at.
+   1. *Conference*: The conference that the paper was accepted at
-   2. *Year*: The year that the paper was published.
+   2. *Year*: The year that the paper was published
-   3. *Title*: The title of the paper.
+   3. *Title*: The title of the paper
-   4. *Authors*: Authors of the paper.
+   4. *Authors*: Authors of the paper
-   5. *PDF Link*: Link to the PDF version of the paper.
+   5. *PDF Link*: Link to the PDF version of the paper
-   6. *Code*: Link to the repository for code directly associated with the paper.
+   6. *Code*: Link to the repository for code directly associated with the paper
 2. ***evaluation*** folder: contains the data of indirect and direct study:
    1. *Author Affiliation:*
       - 0: Academic